cuba/PiuPiu/README.md

 }
 ```

-But you may chose to use a seperate object to implement the server provider or create a singleton.
-Because the reference to the server provider on the `NetworkDispatcher` is weak, you don't have to worry about circular references.
+But you may chose to use a seperate object to implement the server provider or create a singleton object so you can share it througout your application.
+Because the reference to the server provider on the `NetworkDispatcher` is weak, you don't have to worry about any circular references.

 ### 3. Making a request.